syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/timepicker.md

 # Time Picker

-We have demonstrate how to create `TimePicker` using `SfPicker` control in the following steps.
+Creating `TimePicker` using `SfPicker` control in the following steps.

 **Step****1** **:** We have created custom class named as `TimePicker`.
 This should be inherited from `SfPicker` control.